-- When using a physical interface, it is necessary to assign the IPv4 address. - When using GS linkage mode (GS communication capability), the system must be configured as multi-homed host instead of a router. - Fast switching and NIC switching modes are allowed to coexist in a single node. - This mode cannot be applied for communication between Linux server and Solaris server. - The remote system's GS must support the lookup of the location of virtual IP addresses. - When you connect between GLS and GS via router, set the server with GS linkage mode to send the path for GS's virtual IP using RIPv1.
+- When using a physical interface, it is necessary to assign the IPv4 address. - When using GS linkage mode (GS communication capability), the system must be configured as multi-homed host instead of a router. - This mode cannot be applied for communication between Linux server and Solaris server. - The remote system's GS must support the lookup of the location of virtual IP addresses. - When you connect between GLS and GS via router, set the server with GS linkage mode to send the path for GS's virtual IP using RIPv1.